ygamretuta/ygamretuta.github.io/_posts/2014-10-11-django-1-7-heroku-deploy.md

 {% include JB/setup %}

 We will deploy a Django 1.7 project to Heroku.
-We will call it "shazam" It will have a "built-in" app called "members" which will have a Member model that has a sorl-thumbnail field.
+We will call it "shazam" It will have a "built-in" app called "members" which will have a Member model that has a Cloudinary field.
 We will mainly work with an admin interface so there will be no front-end.

 This is the Member model we will be working with: